tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ClientHelloInner and either terminate the connection (in Shared Mode) or forward it to the backend server (in Split Mode).

-Note that both ClientHelloInner and ClientHelloOuter are both valid ClientHello messages.
+Note that both ClientHelloInner and ClientHelloOuter are both valid, complete ClientHello messages.
 ClientHelloOuter carries an encrypted representation of ClientHelloInner in a "encrypted_client_hello" extension, defined in {{encrypted-client-hello}}.